ErenGaripagaoglu/Unity-RacingTimeTrial-Scripts/README.md

 # Unity-RacingTimeTrial-Scripts
-Scripts included in this repository is connected with my unity game project: Izmir's Track Legends
+Scripts included in this repository is related with my unity game project: Izmir's Track Legends